Search and Surveillance Act 2012

 You could also call this:

-"What happens to property that the police take from you if you're found guilty of a crime"
+"What happens to property the police take during a search"

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.